doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

 Skipping Migrations
 ~~~~~~~~~~~~~~~~~~~

-You can skip single migrations by explicitely adding them to the ``migration_versions`` table:
+You can skip single migrations by explicitly adding them to the ``migration_versions`` table:

 .. code-block:: bash

-    $ php app/console doctrine:migrations:version YYYYMMDDHHMMSS --add
+    $ php bin/console doctrine:migrations:version YYYYMMDDHHMMSS --add

 Doctrine will then assume that this migration has already been run and will ignore it.